 I countered by stating why I do write a lot about them and added that I had written a great deal about many of the other issues we face in Nepal.
 I also questioned the fallacy-ridden equivalence argument he made.

-(The same fallacy-ridden equivalence argument is what the drafters of the 2015 constitution used when they lumped poor hill high caste Hindus with the other historically and traditionally marginalized groups in the country.)
+(The same fallacy-ridden equivalence argument is what the drafters of the 2015 constitution used when they lumped poor hill so-called high caste Hindus with the other historically and traditionally marginalized groups in the country.)

 Recognizing the insinuation in “rather than resent the cards that I was dealt with in life,” namely that I am resenting mine, I questioned him about it too.

 To expand on the context of my birth to contrast it to his….
-Birth as a Bhote, in Nepal, means birth into a much lower caste (compared to his birth into a high caste).
+Birth as a Bhote, in Nepal, means birth into a much lower caste (compared to his birth into a so-called high caste).
 Growing up in Nepal, that meant, firstly, living with a pejorative and demeaning ethnicity designation — it has a number of negative connotations.
 Secondly, doing what one could as a people and as an individual so as NOT be recognized as one and be discriminated.
 Some of the things we did — including embracing Hindu cultural practices and beliefs etc. — basically amounted to denying our ethnic and cultural heritages.

-Of course, he however, would NOT have suffered in the same way, and to the same extent, because of his high caste birth.
+Of course, he however, would NOT have suffered in the same way, and to the same extent, because of his so-called high caste birth.
 That is NOT to say that he might NOT have suffered at all.
-To reiterate, he would NOT have suffered BECAUSE of his birth as a hill high caste Hindu.
+To reiterate, he would NOT have suffered BECAUSE of his birth as a hill so-called high caste Hindu.

 So, when he describes his childhood struggles, intimating that he also suffered as much as I did, the logical fallacy he has made here is the equivalence fallacy.